Three6ty1/leetcode-cses/binary_search.md

   - lo should + 1 and **exclude middle**
 - The first check is always if target < nums[mid] or target > nums[mid]
   - Opposite to two pointers!!!
-- If more than move left
+- If more than move the lo pointer up to mid (+ 1)
-- If less than move right
+- If less than move the hi pointer down to mid (-1)
 - Return nums[lo] if target

 ## Alternate version